phpfontana/SPRINT-2023-02/README.md

-# SPRINT: Llama2 RAG - 2023/02
+# Sprint-idp - 2023/02

-Welcome to the official repository of the SPRINT-IDP undergraduate project, a collaborative effort between our team and Meta.
+Welcome to the official repository of the Sprint-idp undergraduate project, a collaborative effort between our team and Meta.
 Here, we are focused on developing innovative solutions using the Llama2 RAG framework to address complex challenges.

 # Getting Started
 To begin your journey with our project, you will need to clone the repository and navigate to the project directory.